lindsey98/COVID-Dialogue/src/README.md

 ## Introduction

-This is a pytorch implementation of Chinese COVID Dialogue Generate Model.
+This is a pytorch implementation of the Chinese COVID Dialogue Generation Model.

 # Environment

-The code is based on python 3.7.3 and pytorch 1.4.0 version.
-The code is developed and ran using one GeForce RTX 2080Ti.
+The code is based on python 3.7.3 and pytorch 1.4.0.
+The code is tested on GeForce RTX 2080Ti.

 ## Run

 In training:

-`LOAD_DIR` is the directory that you store your trained model weight
+`LOAD_DIR` is the directory that you store your trained model weights

-`DECODER_PATH` is the path of the trained model weight
+`DECODER_PATH` is the path of the trained model weights

 1. First preprocess the dataset and split the data to train, validate and test sets: